NZK95/RegMaster/README.md

 ## Known Issues
 - `Devices` tab may not work properly, especially device/vendor ids, so look at BDF address
+- RegMasger is tested only on systems with HT/SMT disables
 ## Requirements
 - Windows x64
 - Administrator privileges